 Now we can consider how the consequentialist, or anyone who claims that special obligations are not genuinely special but only derivatively so, can turn the burden of proof back upon the defender of special obligations.
-In what follows, I follow Samuel Scheffler's exposition of what he calls the voluntarist and the distributive objections to any claim that persons have non-derivative special obligations.
+The following discussion borrows from Samuel Scheffler’s (1994) exposition of what he calls the voluntarist and the distributive objections to any claim that persons have non-derivative special obligations.
 First, the voluntarist objection arises when we consider the perspective of the person supposed to have special obligations over and above natural duties.
 Why suppose that I acquire additional moral obligations simply by, for example, being a member of some group or standing in some relationship to another?
 Why suppose that I am obliged to sacrifice more for another person simply because that person is my intimate or colleague or fellow citizen?

 Unlike natural duties, special obligations are grounded on something other than (or, in addition to) the intrinsic nature of the obligee.
 The voluntarist worries support the view that special obligations can only be acquired through the voluntary actions of the agent whose obligations they are.
 (It is important to recognize that voluntarism is a thesis about special obligations alone.
 The question being pressed by the voluntarist concerns obligations over and above those owed to all persons in virtue of their intrinsic nature or those that we have to promote intrinsically valuable states of affairs.)
 Thus, the voluntarist will grant that special obligations are acquired through promises and contracts, because, in making a promise or contract, the agent voluntarily agrees to bear a certain burden for the person to whom she makes the promise or contract.
 But other sorts of purported special obligations, in particular those owed to family members or to fellow citizens, would not be acquired through the voluntary actions of the obligor: one does not choose to be born into a certain family or as a citizen of a given country, so why suppose that, simply as a result of luck, either good or bad, I have obligations, over and above my natural duties or my consequentialist duties, to my family members and to my fellow citizens?